hu2prod/fy/README.md

 #### Pretty print ####

     pp a: 1, b: [2, 3]        # pretty print powered by prettyjson.
-Do not use with circular links!
+Do not use with circular links! insp a: 1, b: [2, 3]      # colourful inspect by Node.js util module.
+Understands circular links. insp a:a:a:a:a:a:a:1, 5   # 5 is depth (default depth is 2)

     # console.log aliases:
     p "Hello World"           # use p for debug